ibexa/documentation-developer/docs/cookbook/creating_custom_rest_api_response.md

 !!! tip

-    You can simply test your response by using JavaScript/AJAX example code, see [Testing the API](../api/rest_api_guide/#testing-the-api).
+    You can test your response by using JavaScript/AJAX example code, see [Testing the API](../api/rest_api_guide/#testing-the-api).